-Marked geographic variation in mental health medication useJanuary 25th, 2013 in Psychology & Psychiatry /
+Marked geographic variation in mental health medication useJanuary 25, 2013 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—There is considerable local and regional variation within the United States in the use of antidepressants, antipsychotics, and stimulants, according to a study published online Jan.
 7 in Health & Place.